Crossed modular categories and the Verlinde formula for twisted conformal blocks: Braided crossed categories and crossed S-matrices

 Let us now suppose that the braided $\Gamma$-crossed fusion category $\Ccal$ is also equipped with a ribbon or spherical structure.
 We refer to \cite[\S2.4.3]{DGNO},\cite[\S4.1]{Desh:17} for details, here we just give a brief sketch.
 In any fusion category $\Ccal$, the autoequivalence $\Ccal\ni C\mapsto C^{**}$ is monoidal.

-A \emph{pivotal structure} is a tensor isomorphism between the identity functor on $\Ccal$ and the double duality functor defined above.
-The pivotal structure allows us to define traces of endomorphisms of objects of $\Ccal$, and in particular we can define the categorical dimensions of objects of $\Ccal$ as the trace of the identity endomorphism of the object.
+\begin{definition} A \emph{pivotal structure} is a tensor isomorphism between the identity functor on $\Ccal$ and the double duality functor $C \mapsto C^{**}$. \end{definition} A pivotal structure allows us to define traces of endomorphisms of objects of $\Ccal$, and in particular we can define the categorical dimensions of objects of $\Ccal$ as the trace of the identity endomorphism of the object.
 Moreover, taking categorical dimensions defines a character $\dim:\KQab(\Ccal)\to \Qab$ and we have $\dim(C^*)=\overline{\dim(C)}\in \Qab$ for any $C\in \Ccal$.

-A pivotal structure is said to be \emph{spherical} if the categorical dimension of any object and its dual are equal, or equivalently, if the categorical dimension is a totally real cyclotomic number.
-We recall the definition of a modular fusion category and $\Gamma$-crossed modular fusion category. \begin{definition} A modular fusion category is a non-degenerate braided fusion category equipped with a spherical structure.
+\begin{definition} A pivotal structure is said to be \emph{spherical} if the categorical dimension of any object and its dual are equal, or equivalently, if the categorical dimension is a totally real cyclotomic number. \end{definition} We recall the definition of a modular fusion category and $\Gamma$-crossed modular fusion category. \begin{definition} A modular fusion category is a non-degenerate braided fusion category equipped with a spherical structure.
 A $\Gamma$-crossed modular fusion category (often also called $\Gamma$-crossed modular category) is a braided $\Gamma$-crossed fusion category $\Ccal=\bigoplus\limits_{\gamma\in \Gamma}\Ccal_\gamma$ equipped with a spherical structure such that $\Ccal_1$ is a non-degenerate braided fusion category and each component $\Ccal_\gamma$ is non-zero.
 The multiplicative central charge of a $\Gamma$-crossed modular fusion category is defined to be the multiplicative central charge of the modular category $\Ccal_1\subset \Ccal$. \end{definition} \begin{remark} For the definition of multiplicative central charge of a modular fusion category we refer to \cite[Def.
 5.7.9 and Thm.
 5.7.11]{BK:01} and \cite[\S6.2]{DGNO} where this is defined using the notion of Gauss sums of modular categories.
 We will not make any use of these notions in this paper.
-When we study the notion of modular functors in Part \ref{part:gmodfun} we will see that the multiplicative central charge can be thought of as the ``anomaly'' of the corresponding modular functor. \end{remark}
+When we study the notion of modular functors in Part III we will see that the multiplicative central charge can be thought of as the ``anomaly'' of the corresponding modular functor. \end{remark}